What is Typesetting: The Basics you Should Know

 When setting your margins, keep your text style in mind.
 If you tend to write in shorter sentences with smaller words, you might be able to have narrower margins than the standard one inch.
 But if you manage to write in more extended, heavier paragraphs, you might need more white space.
 You can get that with slightly wider margins.

 It is essential to set your font, trim size, and margins before going on to the following typesetting issues since they are all affected by these factors.
 For example, you can go through your book, making sure the paragraphs are entirely justified with no widows or orphans.
 But if you then change the margins or the size of your page, all the formatting done goes out the window, and you’ll be back to square one.

 No, this isn’t about how you explain to your family that you’re writing a book when they’re bombarding you with questions.
 It is another part of the margin issue of your book.

 If you look at most books, the margins on both the left and right of the page are straight, giving the page a neat and clear appearance.

 It makes you aware of the mechanics rather than the story or information.
 So, justifying your margins can be much more than just setting a tab on your computer.

 After you have justified the margins, go through your work, looking for errors.
-Look for any place that your spacing seems off.
+Look for any place that your line spacing seems off.
 Then, look at the words in that line.
 In most cases, just changing a word or two can fix the problem.
 In other cases, breaking up the paragraph allows the words to fall into a better rhythm, which takes us to the next typesetting issue.